alphagov/accessibility-issues/source/issue/missing-h1/index.html.md

 ## How to fix it

-Always let your main content start with an `h1`.
+Always start your main content with an `h1`.
 This first heading should also reflect what the page is about.